What Is a “Poor Man’s” Prenup?

 Does keeping money separate protect it in divorce?

-It helps, but does not stop a court sharing it (see are prenups legally binding?).
+It helps avoid mingling, but does not stop a court sharing it to meet needs (see are prenups legally binding?).

 Is a real prenup expensive?